bonny/WordPress-Simple-History/readme.txt

 - Added: Basic support for plugin [https://wordpress.org/plugins/ultimate-member/](Ultimate Member), so users logging in using the plugin will now be logged in Simple History.
 Fixes https://wordpress.org/support/topic/compatibility-with-ultimate-member.

-- Added: Filter `simple_history/logger/interpolate/context` that be used to modify the variables sent to the message template.
+- Added: Filter `simple_history/logger/interpolate/context` that can be used to modify the variables sent to the message template.

 - Changed: Remove "type" key from context detail table, because it's an old an unused column.